batoxpr/30mff/README.md

 •Project name:	30MFF – Website Assignment - Bato

 •	Project Description: Our film is shot in a simple vlog style.
-To reflect the simplicity of the content, I wanted to focus on a minimalistic design, with small intricate details and interactivity.
+To reflect the simplicity of the content, I wanted to focus on minimalistic design, with small intricate details and interactivity.
 To set the "morning vlog" theme, I chose color pallete consisting of pastel blue and yellow.

 •	Process: I mainly used Adobe XD to design the logos and objects of my website.